MI7J/mangos/sql/additions/readme.txt

     cp 83 - Fixed spell 56819.
 Patch provided by microbius51
     cp 84 - DK ghoul fixed.
     cp 85 - New group loot system (from Wowka321) part 1
+    cp 86 - Fixed debuff applying at using spell 633 and ranks.
+Patch provided by Insider